MedAfkir/react-calculator/README.md

 ## Calculator

-A simple calculator build with sass for style and React js, especially React hooks (useState & useContext) and supported by neumorphism design and dark mode.
+A simple calculator build with sass for style and React Hooks and supported by neumorphism design and dark mode.

 ![alt text](screenshot.png)